dr-natetorious/book-Fuzz_Testing/README.md

 - Part I (Reconnaissance & Access): 100 pages
 - Part II (Data Extraction & Algorithm Hunting): 70 pages
 - Part III (The Final Assault): 70 pages

-*"In the end, the greatest hack isn't stealing an algorithm - it's democratizing the knowledge to build your own."*

 ---